willstMSFT/microsoft-365-docs/copilot/scheduled-prompts.md

 ## Opt in or out of preview

-If you’re interested in joining the preview, you must opt-in.
+If you’re interested in joining the preview, you must opt in.
 To be eligible, you must have:

 - Copilot license
-- Optional Connected Experience (OCE) admin toggle enabled
+- Optional connected experiences admin toggle enabled
 - DLP policies configured to allow the Microsoft 365 Copilot connector in your default Power Platform environment

 You can start the opt-in process by submitting a support ticket and stating that you would like to join the Scheduled Prompts preview.
 Our engineers can help validate eligibility criteria and enroll you into the preview program.